UBCO-COSC-310-Winter-2022-T2/the-project-project-ricky/milestone2.md

 - The system should be accessible from different browsers and devices.
 - The system must not disclose any personal information about students and instructors apart from their name.
 - The system should be scalable and open to future improvements, such as add short answer questions, matching questions or ranking quizzes.

+## Use Cases

+#### Use Case 1.
+Create Account

+#### Use Case 2.
+Sign In

+#### Use Case 3.
+Create a Class

+#### Use Case 4.
+Enroll in/Join a Class

+#### Use case 5.
+Create a Poll/Quiz

+Primary Actor: Instructor

+Descirption: The instructor wants to create a quiz/poll to assess their students' knowledge of a specific subject or concept. this use case combines creating a quiz or poll, where a quiz is a series of polls (questions).

+Pre-conditions: The instructor has an account and is signed in to their account.

+Post-conditions: The instructor ha successfully created a quiz/poll and is able to save the quiz to thier account and also luanch the quiz if desired.

+Main Scenario:

+1. The instructor selects the option to create a new quiz/poll.
+2. The instructor selects add poll.
+3. The instructor can upload a photo or capture an image of their screen to provide a visual aid or context for the question.
+4. repeat steps 2 and 3 for adding more questions if creating a quiz.
+5. The instructor saves the quiz/poll for later use and or modifying (Use case 6.).
+6. The instructor clicks launch and is asked to review before launching where students enrolled in the class are able to answer it.

+Extensions:

+3.1 The instructor needs to capture their screen but has not provided these privileges.<br>
+  3.1.1 The instructor allows the required privileges and is able to share and capture parts of their screen.

+4.1 The instructor accidentally adds a new poll.<br>
+  4.1.1 The instructor is able to cancel the new poll and resume as intended.

+#### Use Case 6.
+Modifying a quiz or poll

+#### Use Case 7.
+Start previously created and saved Quiz/Poll

+#### Use Case 8.
+Answer Quiz/poll